About Engineered Wood Flooring

 Because engineered floors will have a real wood surface and are manufactured in batches, you should expect small size variations, natural colour variations and filled knots.
 This means that the actual product can and will vary from photos and samples and some more than others so we always highly recommend checking your product before installation.
 Once a product has been installed we can no longer change it.

 Because engineered floors have a real wood surface, it will still behave and wear like a real wood floor so it should be treated as such in terms of protection and aftercare.
 It will still mark and scratch the same as any solid wood floor despite some popular misconceptions that engineered flooring is harder wearing than solid woods this is not the case.
 All wood floors will naturally mark through general use and this is considered normal wear and tear and this will not effect the long-lasting nature of engineered flooring.
 Our exclusive toughened diamond range of floors are more resistant to this but they will still eventually mark and scratch.

 Some floors finished in oil will require more regular maintenance, such as re-oiling to reduce the appearance of discoloring and scratches.
 Re-oiling will also offer added protection against staining.
 NB Matt finishes may stain easier as they are more porous than higher shine rate floors, so extra care and maintenance may be required.

 - Use protective felt pads or castor cups on all furniture

 - Vacuum with brushes down or sweep your flooring for daily maintenance.

 - Remove dirt or staining with a certified wooden floor cleaner and a damp (never wet) mop

-- Oiled finishes may require regular maintenance by re-oiling or the maintenance oils to protect the colour and help resist staining
+- Oiled finishes may require regular maintenance by re-oiling or the maintenance oils to protect the color and help resist staining

-- Lacquered finishes may require sanding and re finishing after an extended period of use.
+- Lacquered finishes may require sanding and refinish after an extended period of use.